PopulusMedia/docs/embed.markdown

 * npi is the npi number associated with the HCP
 * email is the email associated with the HCP

-For a complete list of attributes that could be passed, please refer the [home page](index.html).
+For a complete list of parameters that could be passed, please refer [here](index.html#parameters).